 It’s not called the ‘weight’ of expectations for nothing!

 You are expected to do your homework, obey the teacher, eat your dinner etc….
-You are expected to obey the law, be a good neighbour, a good friend.

-Expectations are one way society and families encourage behaviour and growth for the good of your development as a child and teenager, and that of the community.
-The broad aim is for you to become a functional human being who makes a positive contribution to society.
+Society and families create many expectations to encourage behaviour and growth; for the good of your development and that of the broader community.
+The general aim is for you to become a functional human being who makes a positive contribution to society.

 As you entered adolescence you probably rebelled at many/some of these expectations, but you probably also carried many of them into adulthood.